 Other tests have demonstrated resveratrol’s promise when it comes to slowing the progression of cancer.
 Researchers who added resveratrol to cell cultures found that it inhibits the growth of many cancer cells, including those from breast, prostate, stomach, colon, pancreatic and thyroid cancers.

 Though definitive studies that show resveratrol’s effects on humans are still on the horizon, practitioners continue to recommend this antioxidant to boost general health.
-If you are heart-conscious or young-at-heart, head to Pharmaca to speak with one of our practitioners about our selection of formulas containing resveratrol.
+If you are heart-conscious or young-at-heart, head to your local Pharmaca to speak with one of our practitioners about our selection of formulas containing resveratrol.